British Military & Criminal History

 Operation Freshman was an operation mounted during the night of 19/20 November 1942, using gliders and Royal Engineer commandos.
 The purpose of the raid was to destroy a heavy water plant at Rjukan in Norway.
 The operations against this heavy water plant formed the basis of the Hollywood film "The Heroes of Telemark".
 The plan for the raid was to use gliders to land commandos with the knowledge and equipment to destroy the heavy water factory.
 They would then attempt to reach Sweden with the help of the Norwegian Underground.

-The main sources for this report are the various documents held at the Public Record Office.
+The main sources for this report are the various documents held at the National Archives.
 Those documents produced by the War Crimes Investigation Branch, HQ Allied Land Forces Norway (ALFN) have proved useful: WO 331/16-18.
 The war crimes trial of Generaloberst Nickolaus von Falkenhorst (Commander of German Forces in Norway) produced by the Judge Advocate Generals Office (JAGO) have also provided useful information: WO 235/196B and WO 235/684.
 The execution of Freshman raid members was the basis of several charges at Falkenhorsts trial.

 A very big thank you is due to all the people, especially in Norway, who have contacted me about this section of the web site.
 In many instances, they have supplied (unprompted by me) photographs of the various areas of interest.